 Purpose of Action: The Council's Allocations Trigger Policy (Appendix J) states the Council will review sector allocations upon completion of a stock assessment.
-In addition, recreational landings estimates have been revised to adopt the new MRIP FES methodology.
-This action allows the Council to consider how to allocate the total ACL between the commercial and recreational sectors from the 2022-2023 fishing year onwards under the revised catch levels.
+In addition, recreational landings estimates have been revised to adopt the new Marine Recreational Information Program Fishing Effort Survey methodology.
+This action allows the Council to consider how to allocate the total annual catch limit between the commercial and recreational sectors from the 2022/2023 fishing year onwards under the revised catch levels.